deniskovalchuk/libftp/README.md

 ## Overview

 This library implements the client-side functionality of the File Transfer Protocol (FTP), providing a flexible solution for transferring files between clients and servers.
-Built on a client-server model, FTP employs two separate connections to manage commands and file transfers.

 ### Connections

+FTP employs two separate connections to manage commands and file transfers.

 - **Control connection:** A persistent connection for exchanging commands and replies between the client and server.
 - **Data connection:** A temporary connection established solely for transferring files.
 It remains open only for the duration of the data transfer.